wjtje/Trackless-sever/README.md

 Take a look at the [wiki](https://github.com/wjtje/Trackless-server/wiki/How-to-get-started) to learn more.

+## FAQ
+### For who is this project?

+This is a personal project without any commercial vision.

+### Then why did you create this?

+This project is use to learn how to create a server (and client) application with a simple database.
+And how to comunicate between them.
+There are probably projects that do all these things better than this one.
+But thats not the point.

+### Should I even use this project?

+The short anwser is no, and the longer anwser is still no.

 ## Npm commands

  - `dev` Compile the code and run it.
 Refresh if a file changes.